brillout/goldpage/docs/goldpage-vs-others.template.md

 - `renderToHtml` - If set to true, your page is rendered to HTML (in Node.js).
 - `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.

-These three page configs allow you achieve any app type.
-If you set `renderToDom: true` and `renderToHtml: false` then your page is an SPA, if you set `renderToHtml: true` you add SSR to your page, etc.
+These three page configs allow you achieve any app type: if you set `renderToDom: true` and `renderToHtml: false` then your page is an SPA, if you set `renderToHtml: true` you add SSR to your page, etc.
 In short,
-the `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` interface is powerful and gives you the possibility achieve any app type.
+the `renderToDom`/`renderToHtml`/`renderHtmlAtBuildTime`
+interface is powerful.

-And reasoning in terms of `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` will eventually feel more natural than reasoning in terms of
+Reasoning in terms of `renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` will eventually feel more natural and easier than reasoning in terms of
 "SPA", "MPA", "SSR", "static website", etc.
-Not only is the
-`renderToDom`, `renderToHtml`, and `renderHtmlAtBuildTime` interface powerful but it is also simple.
+So, not only is the `renderToDom`/`renderToHtml`/`renderHtmlAtBuildTime` interface powerful but it is also simple.

 Another example
-is our `htmlRender` and `domRender` interface:
+is our `htmlRender`/`domRender` interface:
 - `htmlRender` renders your pages to HTML.
 - `domRender` renders your pages to the DOM.